PhilippJungemann/Python-Project--Habitz-/README.md

 The "habit" module is used to create new habits.
 Via the class "Habit" and its function "store" a new habit is created in the module "db"(database).
 Analyses are performed using the "analyse" module.
 The functions in "analysis" use functions from the "db" module to communicate with the database.

+## 5. Testing the modules:
+There is...

-## 5. Benefits for the user of Habitz:
+## 6. Benefits for the user of Habitz:

 The special benefit of the "Habitz" app lies in the bidirectional communication and the comprehensive analysis options.
 Both contribute to an increased motivation of the user and facilitate the achievement of personal goals.